 Museum of Prehistory

-Many objects from the Pays d'Iroise are there on display.
-A funeral chest from the Bronze Age discovered at Le Conquet is reconstructed there.
-The bronze sword found in the bed of the Aber Ildut in Brélès is visible in a glass case.
-You can also see an engraved menhir from the Kermorvan peninsula.
+Many objects coming from the Pays d'Iroise were exposed there.
+A funerary chest of the Bronze Age discovered in Le Conquet was reconstituted there.
+The bronze sword found in the bed of the Aber Ildut at Brélès was visible in a display case.
+One could also see there a menhir engraved coming from the peninsula of Kermorvan.

 Yannick Loukianoff